Sophyia7/Fintech-API/README.md

 ## Problem Statement:

-This system is called a Fintech System because it is the primary function of basic fintech app that lets user invest and have rights to withdraw their invest anytime; although admin must be proccess any transaction before user can make another one.
+This system is called a Fintech System because it is the primary function of basic fintech app that lets user invest and have rights to withdraw their invest anytime; although admin must proccess any transaction before user can make another one.

 ## Available Routes: